italiangrid/storm/troubleshooting.md

 Frontend fails to start up if:

-* MySQL daemons is down.
-The Frontend try to open connection with the DB, if the connection fails the FE will remains stopped.
+* MySQL daemon is down.
+The Frontend service tries to open a connection with DB: if the connection fails, the FE service will remain stopped.
-* MySQL authorization problem in database connection.
+* There is a MySQL authorization problem during the database connection.
 Please check STORM\_DB\_USER with STORM\_DB\_PASSWORD and STORM\_DB\_HOST can connect to DB.
-* Permission problem on the Frontend installation directory.
-Please check that everything belongs to STORM\_USER
+* There is a permission problem on the Frontend installation directory.
+Please check that everything belongs to STORM\_USER.

 <a name="be-starting-problem">&nbsp;</a>
 #### Backend problem

 Backend fails to start up if:

-* Storage file system is not mounted.
+* The storage file system is not mounted.
 * The configured storage directory does no exits.
 * The configuration file is not semantically correct.
 * Permission problem on the Backend installation directory.
 Please check that everything belongs to STORM\_USER